rpardini/adoptium-deb-installer/README.md

 just downloader scripts, and try to handle proxy usage, SHA256 checksumming, `update-alternatives` and `update-java-alternatives` as per `java-common` standards.

+A huge amount of the actual installer scripting was stolen from [Alin Andrei](https://launchpad.net/~webupd8team/+archive/ubuntu/java)
+'s `oracle-java8-installer`
-A huge amount of the actual installer scripting was stolen from (@TODO: find Alin Andrei's info) and it shows -- all the update-alternatives, manpages, etc stuff is clearly in need of work.
+and it shows -- all the update-alternatives, manpages, etc stuff is clearly in need of work.
 The proxy handling also needs to be confirmed; a few of his provisions like using a custom `wgetrc` was kept, but a lot of cosmetic stuff like icons were removed.